Kashif (musician): 1996–2016

 In 2000, Kashif produced the theme song for the Para-Olympics, and wrote and produced "Brooklyn Breezes" for R&B singer Will Downing.
 He also co-produced along with George Duke the Duke Ellington Tribute CD for the Duke Ellington Foundation.
 On November 14, 2004, Kashif was inducted into the R&B Hall of Fame as a "Living Legend".
 That year Janet Jackson's hit "R&B Junkie" used a sample of "I'm in Love" written and produced by Kashif.

-He died of undetermined causes on September 25, 2016.
+Kashif died at age 59 of undetermined causes in Playa del Rey, California on September 25, 2016.